-Cori is an EMDR-trained therapist who works with individuals and families with a variety of challenges, and has a special passion for working with black women and African-American or inter-racial couples.
+Cori is an EMDR-trained therapist who works with individuals and families with a variety of challenges, and has a special passion for working with black women.
 She also specializes in couples counseling and communication issues.
 Cori enjoys working with dating couples who are planning their forever, and with married couples for whom forever has turned into “for what?”
 Couples counseling can be a place to explore next directions for your relationship, whether you choose to improve it, take it to the next level, or even end it.
 Cori also works with individuals on a variety of concerns (depression, anxiety, stress management, relationship issues) as well as with families looking to move from conflict to better connection.

 In her free time, Cori can be found doing anything from binge-watching shows on Netflix, to traveling, to fixing plumbing, and electrical problems around the house.
 She loves to dance (usually on-beat) and sing (usually off-key).

 “I may not know exactly how you feel, but I understand that you want to feel differently–about yourself, about your relationship, about your life.
 I welcome individuals, couples, and families facing a variety of challenges including stress, self-esteem, life transitions, relationship issues, parenting, and the general “stuck” feeling.
 I believe that with my understanding of people and your understanding of you, we can work together to address these challenges.”